al1sant0s/Hypothesis-Tests/README.md

 * `HypoTstudTest` class performs tests for mean(s) using one or two samples.
 * `HypoVarTest` class performs tests for variance(s) using one or two samples.
-* `HypoPropTest` class performs tests for one proportion.
+* `HypoPropTest` class performs tests for proportion(s) using one proportion and one sample size or two proportions and two sample sizes.
-* `HypoProp02Test` class performs tests for two proportions.

 Also there is one special class called Hypotest. `Hypotest` class does not perform any test.
 It just serves as the base class used to construct the classes above. **You will never need to interact directly with this class.**

-To perform a test, call one of the 4 classes mentioned before and pass the arguments needed for them.
+To perform a test, call one of the 3 classes mentioned before and pass the arguments needed for them.
 The parameters they accept are described bellow.

 ### `HypoTstudTest(self, x, y = None, mu_0 = 0, sig = 0.05, alternative = "bilateral", var_equal = False)`
 Used to perform tests for mean(s) using one or two samples.